perseids-project/squish/README.md

 * Notice you can use paths relative to the sqUIsh directory.

-Name your list something descriptive and save it in the conf directory.
+Name your list something descriptive add *.js.list* and save it in the conf directory.

-	conf/sample-v1.list
+	conf/sample-v1.js.list

 Run the sqUI.sh script passing along your the list you just created.

-	./sqUI.sh conf/sample-v1.list
+	./sqUI.sh conf/sample-v1.js.list

 After the script completes, take a peak inside the build folder.
 You will see the following.

 	build/sample-v1.js
 	build/sample-v1.min.js

+## CSS

+Same as above except you save your list as *.css.list* instead of *.js.list*

 That's it!
 You know what to do from here.